mylofi/localfirstweb.dev/_posts/2023-05-29-i-wrote-a-static-web-page.md

 Nevertheless, I realized that TinyBase could theoretically fit nicely into this
-picture: a way to have a structured store of data on the client side (with a close-by binding to the user interface), and took the slightly cheeky opportunity to update the project’s strapline: “The reactive data store for local-first apps”.
+picture: a way to have a structured store of data on the client side (with a close-by binding to the user interface), and took the slightly cheeky opportunity to update the project’s strap line: “The reactive data store for local-first apps”.

 Still, I wasn’t exactly sure that people knew what “local-first” meant.
 What